- Please read all information in this “info for parents” section carefully as it may be critical for acceptance to the camp.

 5) Be properly identified with the Sahaja Yoga culture and norms of behavior.

-- Children will be put into international groups of mixed ages, and will be responsible for organising and directing their own groups throughout the camp.
+- Children will be put into international groups of mixed ages, or “Houses”.

-- Each group will have 1 or 2 experienced adults attached to it.
+- Each group will have 1 or 2 experienced adults attached to it, they will choose their group’s name

 - There will be a wide variety of creative activities (art, dance, drama, music etc) for the children to choose from, as well as making suggestions of their own.